 Resubmission: A resubmission of a manuscript previously rejected by this or another SIAM journal will be treated as a new submission, with the history of the manuscript made available to the handling editor and, if necessary, also referees.
 The cover letter should include the criticism in the referee reports and a detailed description of how the manuscript has been revised to meet all the criticism of the original submission.
 As a new submission, there is no guarantee that it will be handled by the same associate editor or that the original referees will be involved in the evaluation.

 TeX papers: Authors of accepted papers will be asked to submit their TeX files to SIAM for typesetting.
 (SIAM cannot accept electronic files for papers produced on any other typesetting or word processing system.)
-More detailed information on SIAM's TeX-typesetting procedures is sent to authors upon receipt of manuscript submissions and additionally to other of accepted papers.
+More detailed information on SIAM's TeX-typesetting procedures is sent to authors upon receipt of manuscript submissions.

 Marking of non-TeX papers: All variables will be set in italic type and should not be marked.
 Headings such as Introduction, Theorem, and Proof will be set according to SIAM style and should not be marked.
 Authors should ensure that all variables and symbols can be easily identified by copy editors and typesetters.